ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 Images should use the inline linking style.
 Reference link definitions must be placed at the bottom of the article.

-All inline images on the page are combined into a single gallery, which can be navigated using arrow icons on both sides of the screen, keyboard shortcuts, or screen swipes on mobile devices<!-- https://github.com/ppy/osu-web/pull/8126 -->.
+All inline images on the page (that have nothing else on the same line) are combined into a single gallery, which can be navigated using arrow icons on both sides of the screen, keyboard shortcuts, or screen swipes on mobile devices<!-- https://github.com/ppy/osu-web/pull/8126 -->.

 ### Alternative and title text